timmek/lambdas/module1/03_lambda_anatomy.md

 `constexpr` is implicitly added in C++17 lambdas, wherever possible.

-> If the `c​onstexpr` specifier is omitted within the l​ambda-declarator,​ the function call operator (or template) is `c​onstexpr` if it would satisfy the requirements of a constexpr ​function:
+> If the `constexpr` specifier is omitted within the lambda-declarator, the function call operator (or template) is `constexpr` if it would satisfy the requirements of a constexpr function:
 >
 > ```cpp
 > auto ID = [](int n) { return n; };